Benlagra/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk average_daily_activity_weekday](figure/average_daily_activity_weekday.png)

 Now the peak observed earlier appears to be indeed related to weekdays and work hours.
+It's height is even bigger now for weekdays.